akamud/Xamarin.Forms.TestingLibrary/README.md

 Xamarin.Forms.TestingLibrary certainly **does not** substitute UI tests.
 There are a lot of scenarios where using Xamarin.Forms.TestingLibrary is not the best fit.
 I do believe using this project will help you reduce your UI tests, and that is a good thing, because UI tests, by its nature, are slow, flaky and expensive to run.

-All the rendering in Xamarin.Forms.TestingLibrary is emulated, and while all the Xamarin.Forms engine is running, no actual [Renderer](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/) is doing any work.
+All the rendering in Xamarin.Forms.TestingLibrary is emulated, and while all the Xamarin.Forms engine is running, no actual [Platform Renderer](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/) is doing any work.
 This means that your control can behave correctly, but your platform renderer might be broken for a variety of reasons, and the only way to make sure everything is working is having at least a few UI tests running on a real device for your platforms (iOS, Android, Tizen, etc.).

 ## Roadmap